Office of Communications

 - All documents posted to the district website should comply with existing federal, state and local laws.
 ADA compliance is a top priority.

-The electronic marquee at the corner of Routes 96 and 488 will be used to promote school district events and programs, feature significant student and staff achievements and share highlights of the district.
+The digital marquee at the corner of State Routes 96 and 488 will be used to promote school district events and programs, feature significant student and staff achievements and share highlights of the district.
 Its ultimate purpose is to help bring the community closer to the school district.
 Messages must be simple, concise, and should not include Acronyms.
 Requests from school district personnel should be emailed to District Clerk Sarah Butler and Public Information Officer Todd Clausen.
 Requests should include the following information:

-- Names and honors with a brief description
+- Names and honors with a brief description;

-- A title, times, dates, and locations of event(s)
+- A title, times, dates, and locations of event(s);

-- Admission or registration fees, if applicable
+- Admission or registration fees, if applicable; and

-- Contact name and contact information for more information
+- Contact name and contact information for more information.

 The Office of Communications regularly publishes a newsletter that is distributed to residents of the Phelps-Clifton Springs Central School District.
 Additional copies can be found in the main office of each school building, District Office as well as the Clifton Springs Library, 4 Railroad St. and the Phelps Library, 8 Banta St. An online copy is also available.